Accreditation

 - Evaluate portal images and digitally reproduced radiographs.

-- The student will demonstrate understanding and commitment to values and ethics.
+- Demonstrate understanding and commitment to values and ethics.

-- The graduate will participate in professional and/or personal growth activities.
+- Participate in professional and/or personal growth activities.

 - Membership in State and National Societies

-- Graduates will pass the ARRT exam on the first attempt.
+- Prepare graduates to pass the ARRT exam on the first attempt.